jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2v-article-4.md

 {{< s v="220" >}} The farmer sometimes has the monopoly of the taxed commodity.

 In France, tobacco and salt duties are levied in this way.
-In such cases, the farmer levies two exorbitant profits on the people=
+In such cases, the farmer levies two exorbitant profits on the people:
 - the farmer's profit, and
 - the exorbitant profit of the monopolist.